explodinglabs/jsonrpcserver/doc/api.md

 ### Configuration

-The following other options can be passed to `dispatch`
+The following other options can be passed to `dispatch`:

 **convert_camel_case**